Home > Facade > Fire-Safe Aluminium Cladding and Fenestration

 Apart from the materials used, the functioning of fenestration systems has a huge impact on the fire safety of a building.
 For example, openable shutters or vents in places where smoke is likely to occur are a much safer choice than fixed casement panels.
 This ensures that the smoke has a pathway for release and thus isn’t hazardous for the occupants.
 Another critical role that fenestration can play is to aid the evacuation of the residents of the building.
 Fenestration systems should allow for easy access to fire-fighting systems during evacuation and should also prioritise speedy evacuation of the occupants.
 Systems installed near refuge areas and higher storeys should be carefully designed to meet these needs.

-Testing for fire safety ensures that the materials, systems and processes under consideration fulfill the minimum requirements of the applicable building code or local authority.
+Testing for fire safety ensures that the materials, systems and processes under consideration fulfil the minimum requirements of the applicable building code or local authority.
 All buildings in India, for instance, must adhere to the norms of the National Building Code.